-Easy Air Fryer Steak Fries Recipe from Scratch
+Air Fryer Steak Fries Success Tips:

-- Potatoes | I think Russet potatoes are the best potatoes for french fries in the air fryer, but I have also used and loved Yukon Gold potatoes.
+- Potatoes: I think Russet potatoes are the best potatoes for French fries in the air fryer, but I have also used and loved Yukon Gold potatoes.

-- Avocado Oil | Avocado oil spray has a high smoke point.
-Olive oil spray or regular oil in a pump may be used.
+- Avocado Oil: Avocado oil has a high smoke point.
+I love this oil sprayer.

-- Seasoning Salt | You can make a homemade salt or choose one like Lawry’s, I just make sure there is no MSG in mine.
+- Seasoning Salt: You can make a homemade salt or choose one like Lawry’s, I just make sure there is no MSG in mine.

-- Garlic Powder and Onion Powder | These seasonings will take your fries to the next level —kind of like Red Robin steak fries!
+- Garlic Powder and Onion Powder: These seasonings will take your fries to the next level, kind of like Red Robin steak fries!
 And of course we’ll use kosher salt and black pepper.

-- Garnish | Lastly, you might enjoy a sprinkle of parmesan cheese and parsley on your fries!
+- Garnish: Sprinkle of Parmesan cheese and parsley on your fries!
 A bit more color and flavor!
+And if desired, one more dash of seasoning salt!

 How to Make Steak Fries in Air Fryer